 “In a dissertation, references refer to the sources and citations used to support and validate the research.”

-To make sure that references are used appropriately in dissertations, here are a few ways that you can follow:
+To make sure that ideal references are used appropriately in dissertations, here are a few ways that you can follow:

 Research Relevant Studies